seamplex/feenox/doc/sds.md

 ## Reproducibility and traceability

 >
 > The full source code and the documentation of the tool ought to be maintained under a control version system hosted on a public server accessible worldwide without needing any special credentials to get a copy of the code.
+If there is an executable binary, it should be able to report which version of the code the executable corresponds to.
+If there is a library callable through an API, there should be a call which returns the version of the code the library corresponds to.
 >
+> It is recommended not to mix mesh data like nodes and element definition with  problem data like material properties and boundary conditions so as to ease governance and tracking of computational models.
 > All the information needed to solve a particular problem (i.e. meshes, boundary conditions, spatially-distributed material properties, etc.) should be  generated from a very simple set of files which ought to be susceptible of being tracked with current state-of-the-art version control systems.
 >

-> simple <-> simple
+simple <-> simple

->
-> similar <-> similar
+similar <-> similar
->
-> Mesh data should be mixed with the problem data like material properties or boundary conditions.
-> Changes in the mesh should be tracked on the files needed to create the mesh and not on the mesh itself.

 ## Automated testing

 >
-> A mean to automatically test the code for regressions is mandatory.
-A set of problems with known solutions should be solved with the tool after each modification of the code to make sure these changes still give the right answers for the right questions.
-Unit software testing practices like continuous integration are recommended.
+> A mean to automatically test the code works as expected is mandatory.
+A set of problems with known solutions should be solved with the tool after each modification of the code to make sure these changes still give the right answers for the right questions and no regressions are introduced.
+Unit software testing practices like continuous integration and test coverage are recommended.

+make check

+regressions, example of the change of a sign

 ## Bug reporting and tracking